maybemkl/mikaelbrunila.com/src/content/blog/morans-i/index.md

   slope <- coef(fit)[2]

   # Create the annotation label using only the x coefficient.
-  # Here, we use the Greek letter beta (β) to denote the coefficient.
   label_text <- sprintf("Moran's I = slope = %.2f", slope)

   # Choose a point along the regression line.